inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ## Motivation

 Different instances of InvenioRDM are setup to fit different use cases.
 In order to fulfil those, these instances will need to enrich the base data model with domain specific fields.
-Thus, the need for a mechanism to add/support these custom fields in all levels of the existing data models (jsonschema, marshmallow, Elasticsearch mappings) and make them available to the end user in the upload and community creation/settings forms.
+Thus, the need for a mechanism to add/support these custom fields in all levels of the existing data models (jsonschema, marshmallow, Elasticsearch mappings) and make them available to the end user in the upload and community settings forms is important.
 These forms would look similar to the following images (for records and communities respectively):

 **Upload form (DRAFT MOCKUP)**